Sarmkadan/dotnet-event-bus/README.md

-// ... (rest of the README.md content remains the same)

 ## PredicateSubscriptionBuilder

 The `PredicateSubscriptionBuilder<TEvent>` class is a fluent builder for constructing predicate-filtered subscriptions on an <see cref="IEventBus"/>.
 It allows you to compose multiple conditions using AND semantics, ensuring that only events that match all specified criteria are processed by the registered handler.